jk89/teensy40-6step-acmp-bldc/README.md

-# bldc-acmp
+# teensy40-6step-acmp-bldc
-A bldc esc
+A BLDC ESC based off Teensy 4.0 using its ACMP for zero crossing detection.

 # Circuit